potassco/clinguin/examples/angular/knapsack/README.md

 Solves the [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).
 By doing so, it showcases the use of optimal consequences and false assumptions as well as drag and drop.

+For a version with the option to lock and unlock drag and drop, check the commented code.

 ## Usage